-Allison attended University of California Santa Cruz and graduated with a Bachelors in Childhood Psychology.
-She attended California State University Sacramento and received her Masters of Science degree in Speech Pathology and Audiology.
-She holds a Certificate of Clinical Competency from the American Speech-Language-Hearing Association.
+Audrey is a double alumna of California State University, Sacramento where she received her Bachelor's degree in Speech Pathology and Audiology and her Master's degree in Speech Pathology.
+She also holds a Certificate of Clinical Competency from the American Speech-Language-Hearing Association.

 Caitlin Kynett is an OTA with a dual background and education in speech pathology and occupational therapy.
 Caitlin holds a BS in speech pathology and audiology from CSUS and a certification in occupational therapy from St. Catherine's University.
 Prior to beginning her career in OT, Caitlin worked as an instructional assistant in a special education school and provided in-home services for children with autism spectrum disorders.
 Caitlin has extensive experience working with children with various challenges and is passionate about helping children meet their goals toward development and success!
 Children and teachers love working with Caitlin.
 She is great at working with children with particularly challenging behaviors, fine motor and handwriting difficulties and sensory processing challenges.